History of Zakynthos: Ottoman Turkish raid (1479)

 During the reign of the Ottoman Turkish sultan Mehmet II, the Tocco family had been obliged to pay a tribute to the Sublime Porte to preserve their sovereignty.
 They were required to pay an annual tribute of 4000 ducats to the Sultan and to pay 500 ducats every time that an Ottoman Turkish sancak beyi or provincial governor visited Arta.
-Of course, Leonardo III Tocco was also bound by the treaty.
+Leonardo III Tocco was also bound by the treaty.

 Leonardo de Tocco, Duke of Zakynthos by Carlo Sellito, c.
 1510s.
 It is uncertain which Leonardo Tocco he represented in this painting.

 Around this time, Zakynthos had some 25,000 inhabitants bringing Leonardo III Tocco's state more than 12,000 ducats a year, according to the Spanish historian G. Curita.

 Conditions for the local Greek Orthodox population were also improving – it is said that Leonardo III Tocco was more friendly to the Orthodox Church than his predecessors.
 He was also sufficiently Hellenised to use Greek in his documents.
 Even though he made these concessions, evidence suggests he was regarded as a tyrant by the islanders.
 The Ionian Islands under Leonardo III Tocco's reign had also been the refuge of thousands escaping mainland Greece.
 Most prominently a few agreements negotiated between Venice and the County palatinate of Cephallonia and Zakynthos since the early 1460s – borne by Leonardo III Tocco's increasing military vulnerability in the face of the Ottoman Turkish threat.
 It also appeared that Zakynthos was by now acting as a staging point for Stradiotes in the service of Venice for their wars on the Italian and Greek mainland.

 In early 1479, the new sancak beyi of Ioannina passed through Arta.
 This official was not only 16 years of age, and he had been recently demoted by the Sultan but he was also related to Leanardo III Tocco – likely his cousin by being the bastard son of Leanardo's uncle, Carlo I who had gone over to the Ottoman Turks.
 In response to this insult, instead of handing over 500 ducats, Leonardo III Tocco presented a basket of cherries to him.
 Furious, the Bey reported the incident to the Porte in Constantinople.

 Based on old grudges and for a chance to conquer some of the last Christian states in Greece, and perhaps to create a staging platform for an invasion of Italy, the complaint was taken as a pretext for war by the Sultan against Leonardo III Tocco.
 The Bey also reported to the Porte that during the recent First Venetian-Ottoman Turkish war (1463–1479), Leonardo III Tocco had provided stradiotes under the pay of Venice refuge on Zakynthos which helped them to continue their raids on the adjacent Ottoman-occupied Peloponesian territory.